ThomasLloyd Foundation –

 School projects in India and the Philippines

 Energy for life and learning

 The ThomasLloyd Foundation’s school projects bring electricity to schools whose remote location means they will remain off-grid despite the new ThomasLloyd power plants.
 A selection process is used to identify those schools in remote communities that are most urgently in need of electrification.
 When necessary, toilets and bathrooms are refurbished or newly built to give the children access to hygienic sanitary facilities.
 Computers, ventilators and other school equipment are also purchased.

 Energy is a prerequisite

 for health and life

-Another example of the off-grid electrification projects run by the ThomasLloyd Foundation is the health centre in Sitio Bais.
+Another example of the off-grid electrification projects run by the ThomasLloyd Foundation is the health centre in Sitio Bais, which was opened on April 10th 2018.
 The remote village is situated in the district of Yubo, around 18 kilometres from La Carlota City, the site of the ThomasLloyd biomass power plant South Negros BioPower that is currently under construction, and in the rainy season can only be reached by heavy four-wheel drive vehicles.
-Most of the inhabitants work in agriculture, primarily farming bananas and making charcoal.
-The average income is below the poverty line, so children and teenagers are also called on to work in the fields, which means they do not get an adequate school education.

 The Bahay Tuluyan Foundation:

 Social engagement for abused children, orphans and street children.